dy/wavefont/readme.md

 ## JS package

-To facilitate calculation, wavefont exposes a function that calculates string from values.
+Optional wavefont package exposes a function that calculates string from values for your convenience.

 ```js
 import wf from 'wavefont'